stevefaulkner/aria-test/README.md

   All of the Above (Mega)
 ```

+### Notes
+On Bash command shell, the arrow, indicating which grunt task is selected, is not visible.
+However, on PowerShell, the arrow is visible.

 ## How It Works

 Grunt is a runtime environment for automating tasks.
 The first Grunt task is to create a page for each HTML element with individual test cases for every ARIA=* and role attribute.
 These unique pages are built out of Handlebars templates in `/src/templates`.